Paid Time Off (PTO)

 Offering PTO to employees shows that the employer truly cares about their well-being and, ultimately, the future of the business.
 Research shows that employees rate time off as the second most important benefit, (health insurance being the first).
 Here are some of the many benefits of PTO.

-- Productivity.
+- Increased productivity.
 Employees who go without breaks for weeks or months can struggle to focus, are less motivated, and aren’t nearly as productive.
 PTO helps a company continue to be productive by giving an employee the necessary time to recharge mentally and physically.

 Disadvantages of Offering Paid Time Off